DerrickMarcus/DerrickMarcus/README.md

 - 👀 I’m interested in computer science and artificial intelligence
 - 🌱 I’m currently learning electronic engineering in Tsinghua University
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : derick.julius.921@gmail.com
+- 📫 How to reach me : chenyanx22@mails.tsinghua.edu.cn
-- 😄 Pronouns: ...
+- 😄 Pronouns: love exploring and studying
 - ⚡ Fun fact: ...

 <!---